kaeluka/mock-data-gen/README.md

 ## Limitations

 Not every single definition in `io-ts` can be supported out of the box.
-Branded types need special treatment.
+Branded types and intersection types need special treatment.

+### Branded Types
 Branded types in `io-ts` are types that refine an existing `io-ts` by a predicate that dynamically govern whether a value is included in the type.